Students

 If I am on a waitlist, what is the likelihood that I will get into the course?

-We can't give you a definitive answer to this question.
 Seats will be assigned to waitlisted students if/when seats become available.
-(Seats can become available through factors such as students dropping the course, failing prerequisite courses, etc.) You must be patient do NOT continuously contact members of the Department over this situation.
+(Seats can become available through factors such as students dropping the course, students fail prerequisite courses, etc.)

 How will I know if I get into a course for which I am on the waitlist?